 Meal expenses will be paid for the federal per diem (less the federal "incidentals" allowance) rate established for the travel destination.
-The TechWorks Employee T&E System will pull rates effective at the time of travel location where the employee spends the night.
+The TechWorks Employee T&E System will pull rates effective at the time of travel for the travel location where the employee spends the night.